TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson4.md

   inferences about what will happen if other labs try to repeat our experiment.
   If our inferences would be borne out in replicate experiments conducted in other labs, it means that our results are 'repeatable'.
-In order to estimate this repeatability, we could (randomly or randomly within treatment groups) hold out some of the observations from an experiment conducted in our lab to use as a test set, then use the remaining observations as a training set.
+In order to estimate this repeatability, we could randomly select (or 'hold-out') some of the observations from an experiment conducted in our lab to use as a test set, then use the remaining observations as a training set.
 The test set will give us a better estimate of model performance we should expect in someone else's lab than the training set, but the estimate is still probably too optimistic, because all the experimental parameters are shared between the training and test sets.
 For instance, we are not capturing variation in day-to-day parameters, such as temperature and humidity.
 If we conducted the same experiment in our lab again, we would expect some variation in experimental parameters, which would cause the observed variable values to be systematically slightly different from those in the original experiment.
   So using observations from the new experiment to evaluate the original model should provide somewhat more pessimistic, but also more realistic estimates of model performance to be expected when other labs try to repeat the experiment.
-However, even a repeat experiment in our lab will not capture expected additional lab-to-lab variation due to differences in reagent lots, experimental material (their *C. elegans* 'N2' strain colony is likely genetically different from yours, due to genetic drift; their rearing conditions are likely somewhat different as well) equipment, protocols, inter-operator variation, etc. These differences introduce more systematic effects that we expect will cause the model performance to be worse than what would be estimated by repeating the experiment in our own lab.
+However, even a repeat experiment in our lab will not capture expected additional lab-to-lab variation due to differences in reagent lots, experimental material (their *C. elegans* 'N2' strain colony is likely genetically different from yours, due to genetic drift; their rearing conditions are likely somewhat different as well) equipment, protocols, inter-operator variation, etc. These differences introduce more systematic lab-specific effects that we expect will cause the model performance to be worse than what would be estimated by repeating the experiment in our own lab.
 As a practical matter, we want to always hold out some randomly selected observations for a test set which must not be used for any aspect of training the model.
 The results from the evaluation using this test set provide some very preliminary estimates of model performance.
 We can repeat the experiment later to provide somewhat more independent, and therefore better, test sets, refining the performance estimate.
 However, the actual model performance we care about will not be known until several different labs have tried to repeat the experiment.
+Although you often don't see this type of process being applied to many published conclusions in the basic sciences, when stakes are high and resources available (e.g. development of medical tests and treatments), a similar staged, multi-step, multi-lab/center process is typically required in order to make 'official' estimates of performance.

 A critically important feature of the evaluation results obtained using an 'independent' (or nearly so) test-set is that the validity of those results does not depend on any of the usual parametric assumptions.
 The only assumption is that both the training and test sets are randomly and indendently drawn from the same population of interest.
-That is, the results will be valid regardless of how your residual plots look.
+That is, the results will be valid despite many types of ugliness you might encounter in residual plots.
 However, the precision of the estimates will depend on how large the test-sets are.
 We want as large a test-set as possible in order to get a precise estimate of model performance.
 At the same time, we want as large a training-set as possible in order to get a good model in the first place.
-Modern computational tools for resolving this tension between allocating observations to training vs. test sets will be presented when we discuss cross-validation in the next course (Multivariate statistics) in this series.
+Modern computational tools for resolving this tension between allocating observations to training vs. test sets will be presented when we discuss cross-validation in the next course in this series (Multivariate statistics).

-In the example below, we use the R `sample()` function to randomly sample our data in order to partition observations into a training-set and test-set.
+In the example below, we use the R `sample()` function to randomly sample our data in order to randomly partition observations into a training-set and test-set.
 The `sample()` function randomly samples a specified (with the parameter `size`) number of values from an input vector (first argument) the user provides.
-The parameter `replace` specifies whether the same value can be sampled from the input vector again: this would mimic the behavior of sampling a population, where we assume the sampling does not change the composition of the population.
+The parameter `replace` specifies whether the same value can be sampled from the input vector more than once: this would mimic the behavior of sampling a population, where we assume the sampling does not change the composition of the population.
 However, in the present case, we want to assign individual observations exclusively to the training-set or the test-set.
 If we draw an observation into the test-set, we don't want it accidentally getting picked again for either the test-set or training set.
 In order to accomplish this, we invoke `sample()` with `replace=F`.

 In the following example, we will generate a simple linear regression model with a continuous `x` predictor/explanatory variable.
-We shall see that the predicted variables fall along a continuum, depending on `x`.
+The predicted variables in this case are expected to also fall along a continuum, depending on `x`.
   We will split the original sample into a training-set (about 80% of the data) and a test-set (the remaining 20% of the data).
 We will fit the model to the training-set, then evaluate it using the test-set.
-Our metric for model performance will be the mean-squared-error (MSE), which is the average squared residual between the prediction line and the test-set observations.
+Our metric for model predictive performance will be the mean-squared-error (MSE), which is the average squared size of the distances between the prediction line and the observed `y` values for the test-set observations.
 This metric is a reasonable default choice for evaluating predictions made on a continuous scale (our response variable `y` is continuous here).

 We begin by splitting the observations in our sample into a training-set and a test-set: